3zcurdia/3zcurdia.github.io/resume.md

 ### michelada.io
 *(February 2019 - Present)*<br/>
-**Tech Lead Engineer**
+**Staff Software Engineer**

+  * Design and implement backend architecture for a diverse projects
+  * Lead a development team remotely
-  * Implement and lead bootcamp to induce experienced developers into ruby
+  * Mentor junior and mid level developers
-  * Implement continuous training sessions for junior developers
+  * Implement and direct ruby bootcamp and training sessions
-  * Implement ruby knowledge base for latin community
+  * Implement ruby knowledge base for spanish speaker community
-  * Mentored developers to improve soft and hard skills
-  * Validate technical skills for candidates and onboarded team members
+  * Asses technical skills for candidates and onboarding process
-  * Collaborate in carrier path planing program
-  * Tech lead in for remote collaborators application
   * Tech lead for an incubator projects
-  * Design and Implement applications architecture
+  * Design and Implement architecture
   * Design and Implement DSLs

 ### Apptegy